 What Kind of Animal Are You?

 Many characters in War Horse identify and bond with Joey, the beautiful bay horse.
-Students can find out what kind of animal they are by taking an interactive “pop psychology” quiz on the Scholastic War Horse movie site.
+Find an interactive "What kind of animal are you?" pop psychology quiz for your students to take.
 Encourage students to compare their results and critique whether or not they think the quiz accurately compares them to an animal.

 A Different Point of View